kingaszk/Transition-rates/README.md

 Here is how to do it in the QChem program, along with the Python scripts to visualize and convert data properly.

 1. Produce the outputs for optimization of the ground state (s0.in), a first excited state of singlet manifold (s1.in), triplet state (t1.in), and nonadiabatic couplings (nacme.in).
-   The queuing script named qchem.sub can be invoked with:
+   When you install this package you can create your own queuing script named sub-qchem (main is attached for an example).
+It can be invoked with:

-    qchem.sub *.in
+    sub-qchem *.in

 3. Create the directories: evc, kic, kr  for the fluorescence spectrum and evc, kisc, kr, dalton for phosphorescence spectrum.
     For the evc, you need the output file from s0,s1 and nacme QChem calculations.
 The input file for MOMAP (momap.inp) includes: